-- 6.2 The most recent Sheffield SHLAA demonstrates that the Council does not have a five year housing land supply.
-The SHLAA estimates that there is a 4.7 year supply of deliverable sites for housing in the city.
-The more recently completed Joint Sheffield-Rotherham Strategic Housing Market Assessment, provides updated evidence on housing requirements and draws on demographic projects and evidence from Household Surveys.
-The SHMA concludes that the Sheffield housing requirement is in the range of 1,975 to 2,475 per annum.
-This is significantly higher than the current target of 1,451 dwellings per annum and will require an increased amount of land sites to come forward in order to meet need. - 6.3 Furthermore since this document was published the Government has consulted on a standardised approach to the calculation of objectively assessed housing need.
-The baseline figure calculated through this methodology of 2,093 households also represents an increase on the Core Strategy target and is significantly above the level of housing being delivered annually in the City.
-Therefore the five year housing land supply is further reduced. - On this basis, paragraph 49 of the Framework is triggered and policies relevant to the supply of housing are considered to be out of date.
-This in turn triggers the weighted balance in paragraph 14, which is considered further herein.
+- 6.2 The most recent Sheffield SHLAA interim position statement demonstrates that the Council does not have a five year housing land supply.
+The SHLAA interim position statement estimates that there is a 4.5 year supply of deliverable sites for housing in the city. - 6.3 Furthermore since this document was published the Government has now consulted twice on a standardised approach to the calculation of objectively assessed housing need.
+The baseline figure calculated through this methodology of 2,093 households (using the 2014 household projections) also represents an increase on the Core Strategy target and is significantly above the average level of housing being delivered annually in the City.
+Therefore the five year housing land supply is further reduced. - On this basis, paragraph 11 footnote 7 of the Framework is triggered and policies most important for determining the application are considered to be out of date.
+This in turn triggers the tilted balance in paragraph 11, which is considered further herein.